Music is an integral part of the First Unitarian experience, both in the services in the Meeting House and in Youth Chapel.

 Beth Armstrong, our interim music director, is a talented choir director and singer.
 She plans and leads the music component of most worship services, in collaboration with the ministers and the Worship Committee.

-Two main music groups engage many members of our congregation: the First Unitarian Choir and the Community Band.
+Four main music groups engage many members of our congregation: the First Unitarian Choirs and the Community Band.
 Our congregation also has a variety of talented adult and youth musicians who provide music for our lay-led summer services and at special events throughout the year, including talent shows and a Wassail after the Christmas Eve service.

 The Community Band is a collection of singers and instrumentalists who love music and provide a simple, accessible pathway to music performance and appreciation in the church.
 Folk, rock, jazz, blues, show tunes, world music, pop music, even hymns and classical music are all Community Band’s interests.
 They welcome all instrumentalists and support musicians’ growth at all levels.
 Experienced musicians learn from fresh new ideas, and new members learn techniques from practiced musicians.
-The Community Band serves the church in a variety of ways.
+Led by YMD Asa Spring.

 Music Committee